-During the period ended October 31, 2017, the Company completed the sale of its 100% interest in the Contwoyto Project, Nunavut, including the Butterfly gold prospect, to Crystal Exploration Inc. ("Crystal") for consideration of \$100,000 and 1,000,000 common shares of Crystal.
-Under the terms of the agreement, the Company received \$50,000 and 500,000 shares on closing of the transaction with the balance of the shares and cash due on or before December 15, 2018.
+During the year ended April 30, 2018, the Company completed the sale of its 100% interest in the Contwoyto Project, Nunavut, including the Butterfly gold prospect, to Crystal Exploration Inc. ("Crystal") for consideration of \$100,000 and 1,000,000 common shares of Crystal.
+Under the terms of the agreement, the Company received initial payments of \$50,000 and 500,000 shares on closing of the transaction.
+The Company subsequently received a second tranche of 500,000 shares and the balance of the cash (\$50,000) is due on or before December 15, 2018.
 The Company retains a 1.0% GOR on diamonds and a 1.0% NSR on precious and base metals.
 Half of the GOR and NSR can be purchased by Crystal at any time with the payment of \$1.0 million.
 The Company will also receive conditional share payments of 500,000 Crystal shares in the event that Crystal reports an inferred gold resource exceeding 250,000 ounces associated with the Butterfly gold prospect and a further 500,000 Crystal shares in the event Crystal reports a separate inferred resource of at least 250,000 ounces of gold outside of the Butterfly area.